Full Courses- College Credit Available

 Participants will:

-Understand healthy versus unhealthy child development and its impact on behavior.
+- Develop a clear understanding of healthy versus unhealthy child development and how it influences behavior.

-Gain a better understanding of the underlying causes of severe behavior, including trauma, attachment, temperament, development, and entitlement.
+- Explore the root causes of severe behavior, including trauma, attachment disruptions, temperament, developmental delays, and entitlement.

 By the end of the seminar, participants will have a toolkit of practical strategies and healthy discipline techniques that they can immediately implement in their classrooms.
 This hands-on approach ensures that the learning is not just theoretical, leading to a more positive and productive classroom environment.